Two Hot Sandwiches Come Together As One Delicious Burger

-No, you are right this “Hot Chip Burger Buttie” is not the healthiest meal around but it is a nice little treat once in a while.
-Sometimes we like to splurge in the CBB kitchen as we eat fairly healthy all week-long and live and active lifestyle.
+Sometimes we like to splurge in the CBB kitchen as we eat fairly healthy all week and live active lifestyles.

 Hot Hamburger Sandwich